The Conejo Mountain Family

 Don brings to the staff of Conejo Mountain 45 years of pastoral ministry experience in Michigan, Illinois, and California.
 Since retirement from formal pastoral ministry, he has continued in this ministry for the past ten years, almost five of them with our staff.

-Concurrently, he and his wife Joy have served in volunteer capacity with Ventura County's ACTION
+He and his wife Joy have served in volunteer capacity with Ventura County's ACTION

 ministry (Area Christians Taking Initiative on Needs).
 They attend South Coast Fellowship Church in Ventura.